DevOps with Microsoft Azure

 Why choose Microsoft Azure as your DevOps partner?

 So, why should one go for Microsoft Azure?
 There are lots of alternatives available and while most of them are open source not all of them exhibit what Microsoft does.

-- Microsoft ecosystem familiarity - Almost everyone has worked with Windows domain and the administrators are familiar with the Windows ecosystem.
+- Microsoft ecosystem familiarity - Almost everyone has worked with the Windows domain, and the administrators are familiar with the Windows ecosystem.
 Microsoft is considered as a technology to create other technologies.
 This makes it easy to build, deploy, and ship products with Microsoft.

-- Degree of flexibility - Lately, Microsoft Azure is putting in lots of efforts to provide support for traditional automation platforms and tools such as, Chef, Puppet, Terraform, Ansible (for Windows and Linux distributors), Jenkins, Travis CI, Spinnaker, etc., which makes it easy to automate and manage containers and VMs.
+- Degree of flexibility - Lately, Microsoft Azure has been putting in lots of effort to provide support for traditional automation platforms and tools such as Chef, Puppet, Terraform, Ansible (for Windows and Linux distributors), Jenkins, Travis CI, Spinnaker, etc., which makes it easy to automate and manage containers and VMs.

 Microsoft Azure DevOps Services

 Microsoft has developed an integrated set of services and tools to speed up the development and delivery of software.
 These tools let you target and build apps for any platform, including Linux or Windows, iOS, Android, and Java.
 Some of these services include: